Via Dolorosa, the path covered with tears

 This station signifies the place where Jesus fell for the first time carrying his cross.

-Today, it is the place of the Polish church which was built in the 15th century by the Armenian Catholic Patriarchate.
-And above the church entrance, you can see a relief depicting Jesus stumbling while carrying his cross.
+Today, it is the place of the Polish church, which was built in the 15th century by the Armenian Catholic Patriarchate.
+Above the church entrance, you can see a relief depicting Jesus stumbling while carrying his cross.

 Via Dolorosa, III Station, Armenian Catholic Patriarchate